neptunian/react-photo-gallery/README.md

 ## Other notes

-To gain a good understanding of 'srcset' and 'sizes' attributes, I found this site very helpful: [https://ericportis.com/posts/2014/srcset-sizes/](https://ericportis.com/posts/2014/srcset-sizes/).
+To gain a good understanding of 'srcSet' and 'sizes' attributes, I found this site very helpful: [https://ericportis.com/posts/2014/srcset-sizes/](https://ericportis.com/posts/2014/srcset-sizes/).